apono-io/apono-getting-started/k8s (Kubernetes)/1_setup_sample_k8s_and_sugnup.md

 1. kubectl (https://kubernetes.io/docs/tasks/tools/)
 2. minikube (https://minikube.sigs.k8s.io/docs/start/)

+### Setup local env

+1. Clone this repo to your computer, and navigate to the `k8s` directory

 ### Setup sample k8s cluster with data

 1. Open a terminal window and start Minikube with the "apono-k8s" profile by running the following command: